uoForms/App-CANBeWell/cypress/README.md

 ### Eslint

-The Cypress folder contains a `.eslintrc.js` file that can be utilized by IDE to enable reformatting
+The Cypress folder contains a `.eslintrc.js` file that can be utilized by IDE to enable reformatting.

 The said file can also be used to enforce code style, but it is not planned at the moment.